 There are certain pleasures in life that are almost universally enjoyed.
 Enjoying a beer in a tranquil outdoor setting is something that many cultures love.
-With many options to choose from in Melbourne, we have rounded up a list of the 18 Best Beer Gardens in Melbourne to help you decide which one to visit.
+With many options to choose from in Melbourne, we have rounded up a list of the 18 Best Beer Gardens in Melbourne (in no particular order) to help you decide which one to visit.

-Some of these establishments specialise in craft beer and gourmet food.
+When it comes to beer gardens, Melbourne has many establishments that specialise in craft beer and gourmet food.
 Others, provide patrons with pub classics.
 All of them have excellent gardens where you and some good friends can enjoy the amenities.
 When the weather is on in Melbourne, its on.
 This all lined up together means you’re certain for a good time, let’s get into it.

 We begin our list with a bar that is renowned for its beer garden and its beer garden alone.
 Don’t get us wrong the entire Flying Duck Hotel is smashing, but their beer garden is what a drunk man’s dreams are made of.
 The Duck features a peaceful location ideal for enjoying a drink on a sunny afternoon.
 When dinner time rolls through feel free to sample some of the delicious eats to go along with your beverage.
 The perfect start to a cracking night.